I didn't come to Buddhism looking for Buddhism.

 I came to it the way I come to most things that end up actually helping; sideways, by accident, while looking for something else entirely.
 I was lurching.
 Not spiritually confused; a spiritual train wreck, which sounds more interesting than what it actually was.
 It was the specific kind of crazy where everything on the outside is functioning fine (or so I thought) and the inside is an unmoderated Discord channel that never slows and never ends.
 Everyone talking; arguing with no one trying to understand.

 So I started reading.
 Not systematically.
-More like someone who keeps switching channels hoping to land on something that makes the static make sense.
+More like someone who keeps switching channels hoping to land on something that helps the static make sense.

 I landed on some Buddhist ideas.
-Wasn't in a temple.
-Didn't have the dramatic moment.
-Was probably sitting on a couch surrounded by more books than I'd recently finished.
-And the first thing that struck me was how much it didn't sound like religion.
-It sounded like someone had spent a very long time watching how the mind actually works — watching it the way you'd watch a machine to figure out why it keeps breaking — and then wrote it down.
-Carefully.
-Without a lot of drama about the writing.
+I wasn't in a temple.
+I didn't have a dramatic moment.
+No, I was probably sitting on a couch surrounded by more books than I'd recently read.
+And the first thing that struck me was how much Buddhism didn't sound like religion.
+It sounded like someone had spent a very long time watching how the mind actually works (observing it the way you'd watch a machine to figure out why it keeps breaking) and then told others, who told others, who told those who might capture it in writing, without drama.

-Which, for me, was the thing.
-Because I wasn't looking for something to believe in.
-I was looking for something that works.
+Which, for me, was important.
+Because I wasn't looking for something to believe in; I was looking for something that works.

-That distinction — believe versus works — matters more than I expected it to.
+That distinction (believe versus works) matters more than I ever though it might.

 Religion, at its core, tends to ask for faith.
 And I'm not knocking that.
-It's a different architecture, is all.
+It's a simply a different architecture.
 Accept this, trust that, orient yourself around something larger than what you can personally verify.
-For a lot of people that's genuinely meaningful.
-But Buddhism — at least the version of it I keep coming back to — doesn't really operate that way.
-The Buddha, according to the earliest recorded traditions, specifically told his followers not to accept what he said just because he said it.
-Test it yourself.
-See if it holds up in your own experience.
+For a lot of people that's truly meaningful.
+But Buddhism (at least the version of it I keep coming back to) doesn't really operate that way.

 Don't take my word for it.